A Caesar Rendering Due

 By Al Gray

-The author, Al M. Gray is President of Cost Recovery Works Inc., a provider of Cost Avoidance and Cost Recovery for America’s leading companies, businesses and governments desiring Superior Returns.
+The author, Al M. Gray, was President of Cost Recovery Works Inc., a provider of Cost Avoidance and Cost Recovery for America’s leading companies, businesses and governments desiring Superior Returns.
+Cost Recovery Works is no longer in business, as of December 31, 2020.

 All Americans should acquaint themselves with Andrew Jackson’s Farewell Address.
 The unabridged version, distributed as a pamphlet, stands as a clear warning and prophesy.
 In it “Old Hickory” wrote: